LiamQuinoNeff/LiamQuinoNeff/README.md

 ---

 ## 💼 Professional Summary
-> Computer Science student with a strong foundation in data analysis, programming, database management, and artificial intelligence, along with a keen interest in cybersecurity, machine learning, and data science.
+> Computer Science student with a strong foundation in data analysis, programming, database management, and artificial intelligence, along with a keen interest in machine learning, data science and backend development.
 Seeking opportunities to apply and expand my skills in a professional environment while acquiring new competencies.

 ---